-Software training is critical in any modern office, whether onboarding one new employee or implementing a platform for thousands.
-Understanding how to effectively train for competency in a variety of digital tools has become a challenge for enterprise organizations.
+Effective employee software training is critical in any modern office, whether onboarding one new employee or implementing a platform for thousands.
+Understanding how to effectively train people in a variety of digital tools has become a challenge for enterprise organizations.
 The Digital Adoption Platform (DAP) is a new digital tool that addresses many of the shortcomings of traditional software training.
 Wondering if it could be a fit for your company?
 Here are five telltale signs that your employee software training strategy needs a DAP.

 1. Your employees use multiple, niche software systems

 Stop me if this sounds familiar: You have Salesforce for CRM, Kronos for HR, Sharepoint for file sharing, Asana for project management — and that is just to name a few.
 Each department distributes their workflow in a way that makes sense for them, adopting additional specialized platforms.
 A new hire receives relevant training and expected to master multiple software platforms

 2. Training sessions don’t occur as often as software updates